sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-marketing-campaigns.md

 1. Navigate to **Templates** in legacy Marketing Campaigns.
 1. Select **Custom**.
 1. Locate the template you wish to transfer into new Marketing Campaigns.
-1. Click the action cog and then select **Export HTML**.
+1. Click the action menu and then select **Export HTML**.
 The template HTML instantly downloads to the folder specified on your computer.

 <call-out type="warning">